Skyline Chili Crosstown Classic Also Honored

-Pete Gillen, a four-time Midwestern Collegiate Conference Coach of the Year, piled up a long list of successes at Xavier during his nine seasons.
+Pete Gillen, a five-time Midwestern Collegiate Conference Coach of the Year, piled up a long list of successes at Xavier during his nine seasons.
 Most notably, he led the Musketeers to post-season play in eight of those years, including seven NCAA berths (six straight from 1986-91) and a trip to the NIT Quarterfinals in 1994.
 XU also boasted seven 20-win seasons under Gillen.

 His impressive career winning percentage of .729 (202-75) was among the top ten NCAA Division I coaches with six or more years of experience when he left XU.